jdockerty/kubectl-oomd/README.md

 kubectl oomd
 ```

-Or manually from the [releases](https://github.com/jdockerty/kubectl-oomd/releases) page, for example
+Or manually from the [releases](https://github.com/jdockerty/kubectl-oomd/releases) page, for example with `linux_amd64`

 ```shell
 # Download the release for your OS